DevExpress-Examples/xaf-how-to-enforce-password-complexity-in-xaf/Readme.md

 ## Implementation Details

-The easiest way to do this is to use [Model Editor](https://docs.devexpress.com/eXpressAppFramework/112582/concepts/application-model/model-editor) to create a special validation rule that checks all new passwords against a regex expression.
+We recommend that you use [Model Editor](https://docs.devexpress.com/eXpressAppFramework/112582/concepts/application-model/model-editor) to create a special validation rule that checks all new passwords against a regex expression.

 For more information, refer to the following help topic: [Validate Password Complexity](https://docs.devexpress.com/eXpressAppFramework/401909/validation/validate-password-complexity).